Tang Dezhi: Career

 After university in 1985, Tang was assigned to Guizhou Provincial Planning Commission.
 He joined the Chinese Communist Party (CCP) in July 1995.
 Starting in 1996, he served in several posts in the People's Government of Guizhou, including deputy director and director of the Planning and Construction Division of the General Office, director of the 5th Secretariat Division of the General Office, deputy secretary-general, director of the General Office, and secretary-general.

 In May 2017, Tang was transferred to Qiannan Buyei and Miao Autonomous Prefecture and appointed party secretary, the top political position in prefecture.

 In October 2024, Tang took office as vice chairperson of the Guizhou Provincial Committee of the Chinese People's Political Consultative Conference, the provincial advisory body.

 Downfall

 On 29 August 2025, Tang was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 His three deputies in Qiannan Buyei and Miao Autonomous Prefecture, Wu Shenghua, Zhong Yang and Xiang Chengqiang, were sacked for graft in succession.
+Tang was expelled from the party and dismissed from the public offices on 2 March 2026.